michael-catanzaro/StackAttack/README.md

 **Fuzzing:**

 Running the fuzzing module against the vulnserver binary.
+Notice for the following examples I used and unescaped quote in the command parameter.
+This is because the application requires both a username and password to be provided and the closing of the unescaped quotes appears as two separate inputs on the application.
+We attach the payload to the password input.

 ![Alt text](/screenshots/vulnserver/1.1.png?raw=true)